 Think about it.
 Let’s take IT as an example.
 The person in this position needs to know the (IT) industry, have amazing organizational skills, be a great leader, and communicate regularly with lots of people.

 Of course, a senior programmer, with leadership qualities and communication skills could be a perfect match for the job but turns out that these individuals are hard to find.
-Better yet, it is difficult to develop these skills.
+Better yet, it is difficult to develop these skills but it will be easy to level up with communication skills training.

 In this article, I’ll go over some of the most important duties that a typical project manager has.
 But first, let’s go to the section where we can find out what exactly a project manager is.